Ez-Kits/hot-keys/docs/react/components/hotkeys-manager.md

 	 * @default false
 	 */
 	preventDefault?: boolean;
 	/**
+	 * If true, the hotkeys manager will log debug information to the console.
+	 * @default false
+	 */
+	debug?: boolean;
+}

+interface IHotKeysManagerOptions extends IHotKeyDelegateOptions {
+	/**
 	 * Root element to listen to keyboard events.
 	 * @default `document`
 	 */
 	getElement?: () => HTMLElement | null | undefined;

 	/**
 	 * The mode of the hotkeys manager.
 	 * @default `separate`
 	 */
 	mode?: "separate" | "unified";

+	/**
+	 * If true, the hotkeys manager will be enabled.
+And all hotkeys will be triggered.
+	 * @default true
+	 */
+	enabled?: boolean;
 }

 interface HotKeysManagerProps extends IHotKeysManagerOptions {
 	children: React.ReactNode;
 }

+export declare function HotKeysManager(
+	props: HotKeysManagerProps
+): React.ReactNode;
 ```